mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver
   Reports*, as described in {{RR-mappings}}.
-They are sent by media senders and additionally contain an NTP and an RTP timestamp and the number of packets and octets transmitted by the sender.
+They are sent by media senders and additionally contain an NTP and an RTP timestamp and the number of RTP packets and octets transmitted by the sender.
 The timestamps can be used by a receiver to synchronize media streams.
 QUIC cannot provide similar control information since it does not know about RTP timestamps.
 A QUIC receiver cannot calculate the